Meka ransomware removal instructions

 |Damage||All files are encrypted and cannot be opened without paying a ransom.
 Additional password-stealing trojans and malware infections can be installed together with a ransomware infection.|

-If some received email is irrelevant, it is sent from unknown (and/or suspicious) address and contains some attachment, it should be ignored.
-We advise against opening files (or web links) that are presented in emails of this kind.
-Also, we recommend to download files and software only from official websites, and using direct download links.
-It is not recommended to trust other sources (like third party downloaders, unofficial pages, etc.) for that.
-Also, it is important to update installed programs properly: it should be done using implemented functions and/or tools that are created by official software developers.
-No software should be activates using third party activation tools, they are illegal and cyber criminals often use then to spread malware.
-And finally, it is always a good idea to have a reputable antivirus or anti-spyware suite installed, make sure that it is always up-do-date and scan a computer with it regularly.
-If your computer is already infected with Meka, we recommend running a scan with Spyhunter for Windows to automatically eliminate this ransomware.
+If an email is irrelevant, sent from an unknown (and/or suspicious) address, and contains an attachment, you should ignore it.
+We advise against opening files or web links that are presented in emails of this kind.
+Download files and software only from official websites and using direct download links.
+Do not trust other sources (third party downloaders, unofficial pages, etc.).
+Update installed programs properly using implemented functions and/or tools that are created by official software developers.
+No software should be activates using third party activation tools, since these are illegal and cyber criminals often use then to proliferate malware.
+Have a reputable antivirus or anti-spyware suite installed, ensure that it is up-do-date, and scan the computer with it regularly.
+If your computer is already infected with Meka, we recommend running a scan with Malwarebytes for Windows to automatically eliminate this ransomware.

-Text presented in Meka ransomware's text file ("_readme.txt"):
+Text presented in Meka ransomware text file ("_readme.txt"):

 Don't worry, you can return all your files!

 All your files like photos, databases, documents and other important are encrypted with strongest encryption and unique key.

 The only method of recovering files is to purchase decrypt tool and unique key for you.